microsoft/CFU/Documentation/CFU-Driver/cfu-driver.md

 **Challenges**

 - If you ship multiple devices by using a single package, you must must copy the package for each device and change the name of the package contents to reflect the device. driver binary to avoid name conflicts.
-For example, you are deploying Contoso Keyboard and COntoso Mouse by using package, Contoso.
+For example, you are deploying a dock device and laptop by using one package.
 You must copy the package for both devices and rename the driver binary, INF, payload file as shown in the example.
 - Because one INF is used for multiple devices, the driver and firmware file(s) for multiple devices are bundled in one package.
 This approach can unnecessarily bloat the package.

 **Example**